 Even if you haven't documented all of your losses, it's imperative to contact your insurance company and give them an estimate of what you think needs to be replaced.
 Again, most insurance companies have strict time requirements after property is damaged, and the sooner you contact your company, the better.

-When you start to document your property, make sure to video or take photographs of everything damaged.
-For example, if your items were damage due to fire, be as detailed as possible, noting each and every item.
+When you start to document your property, make sure to video or take photos of everything damaged.
+For example, if your items were damaged due to fire, be as detailed as possible, noting each and every item.
 In addition, do not throw any of your damaged items away until a claims adjuster has inspected your property.
 If a claims adjuster is not necessary, such as with items with lower values, your insurance company will let you know.
-Until then, keep all of your belongings and be certain to utilize your personal inventory sheet.
-Keep in mind that a previously prepared inventory is highly recommended and will make the process much easier if your property was stolen.
+Until then, keep all of your belongings and be certain to utilize your personal inventory sheet (assuming you've done one).
+A previously prepared inventory is highly recommended and will make the process much easier if your property was stolen.

 After you have all of your losses documented, you'll need to fill out a claims form.
 A claims agent will usually call you shortly after you've contacted the renters' insurance company.
 Again, it's imperative to document every detail on your claims form as well.
 For items with a higher value, a claims adjuster may come to your home for inspection, as mentioned earlier.
 Make sure to have all documentation, expenses, receipts, and if applicable, a police report available.